5 Ways to Protect Yourself From Nightmares During and After Surgery

 These days, ASCs outnumber hospitals.
 They are growing in popularity as the healthcare landscape changes and federal regulators sign on to reimburse an ever-growing list of procedures in an effort to cut costs typically associated with operating out of hospitals.

 Well, even with the most skilled doctors and medical staff, there are always risks involved in any surgical procedure.
-But there are certain things you can look for in a surgical center, should you choose to go that route.
+But, there are certain things you can look for in a surgical center should you choose to go that route.

-Make sure your doctors are board certified and check out their experience prior to booking your procedure.
-Some of the examples cited in NorthJersey.com and USA TODAY’s reports included doctors who had only ever served as “freelance physicians” meaning the totality of their experience was in an operating room at a surgical center where they often don’t have resuscitation plans or emergency protocols in place if complications arise.
-Hint: You may not want to put your life in the hands of a medical team whose emergency plan includes calling 911.
+Check out their experience prior to booking your procedure.
+Some of the examples cited in NorthJersey.com and USA TODAY’s reports include doctors who have only ever served as “freelance physicians.”
+This means that all of their experience was in an operating room at a surgical center where they often do not have resuscitation plans or emergency protocols in place if complications arise.
+You may not want to put your life in the hands of a medical team whose emergency plan includes calling 911.

 It seems so simple, but many of these surgical centers don’t need to be licensed.
 Therefore, they don’t follow standards/regulations like hospitals.
-Anesthesia hampers your ability to breathe normally, which is why breathing problems some of the most common issues seen after surgery.
+Anesthesia hampers your ability to breathe normally, which is why breathing problems are some of the most common issues seen after surgery.
 Therefore, it would make sense that anyone utilizing anesthesia, even for the most minor surgeries, should have a protocol in place should the patient need to be resuscitated.

 At hospitals, this is a must before surgery.
-It’s standard operating procedure for patients to undergo EKGs, bloodwork and often even chest X-rays before entering the OR.
-But at outpatient surgical centers, they don’t always have protocols for presurgical testing.
-A case referenced in NorthJersey.com’s report told of a man who should have been cleared by his cardiologist prior to undergoing a simple endoscopy procedure because of heart disease and other health problems.
-He was never cleared by his cardiologist before surgery and wasn’t given the opportunity to speak to his anesthesiologist before his procedure, his family alleges in court filings.
-The patient never woke up from surgery.
+It is a standard operating procedure for patients to undergo EKGs, blood work, and often even chest X-rays before entering the operating room.
+But, at outpatient surgical centers, they don’t always have protocols for presurgical testing.
+NorthJersey.com’s report talks about a man who needed to be cleared by his cardiologist prior to undergoing a simple endoscopy procedure.
+This was because he had heart disease.
+He was never cleared by his cardiologist before surgery, though.
+He didn’t speak to his anesthesiologist before his procedure either, as his family alleges in court filings.
+As a result, the patient never woke up from surgery.

-Do your due diligence in vetting your doctor.
-Make sure the doctors performing your procedure are board certified, and don’t just blindly take the word of your doctor for a referral to a center.
-I know, in a perfect world, we want to be able to trust our doctors completely with our medical care, but the truth is, surgical centers are very lucrative business for doctors who invest in them, and some doctors may refer patients for financial gain, which, to me, is clearly a conflict of interest.
+Make sure you have doctors that are board-certified performing your surgery.
+Don’t blindly take the word of your doctor for a referral to a center either.
+I know, in a perfect world, we want to be able to trust our doctors completely with our medical care.
+The truth is, though, that surgical centers are part of a very lucrative business for doctors who invest in them.
+Some doctors may refer patients for financial gain, which, to me, is clearly a conflict of interest.